CurveDocs/curve-docs/docs/crvUSD/leverage/LeverageZap1inch.md

 ## **Building Leverage**

 To build up leverage, the `LeverageZap1inch.vy` contract uses the `callback_deposit` function.
 Additionally, there is a `max_borrowable` function that calculates the maximum borrowable amount when using leverage.
-For a complete JavaScript library, see [:material-github: GitHub](https://github.com/curvefi/curve-lending-js?tab=readme-ov-file#leverage-createloan-borrowmore-repay).
+For an accompanying JavaScript library, see [:material-github: GitHub](https://github.com/curvefi/curve-lending-js?tab=readme-ov-file#leverage-createloan-borrowmore-repay).

 *Flow of building leverage:*